helq/the-little-cppler-book/05-content-block-1.2.md

 ~~~output
 ~~~

-But is the same, why?
+Uff, fortunatelly they are not the same, but why?
 What have we changed from before?
 What is the difference with the code that gives us a zero?

 ---

-Ok, let's stop with the silliness and try with an example that actually give us some clue of the situation.
+Ok, let's stop with the silliness and try with an example that actually gives us some clue of the situation.

 ~~~{.cpp layout="01-simple.cc"}